oneapi-src/oneAPI-tab/tab-dpcpp-onedpl/README.rst

 * Timmie Smith (Intel)
 * Christian Trott (Sandia National Laboratory)

-Opens

 SYCL/oneAPI 1.0 Spec Feedback: Michael Kinsner

 * `Slides <presentations/2020-10-28-TAB-specFeedback.pdf>`__
-* oneAPI spec 1.0 released on 2020-09-28
-* SYCL 2020 provisional released
+* oneAPI spec 1.0 released on 2020-09-28; SYCL 2020 provisional released

-* Feedback topics.
-Looking for things that are missing
+  * Thanks to TAB for their ongoing engagement
+  * Feedback provided has influenced both the DPC++ spec as well being fed into SYCL

+* Specifically looking for directional feedback: items that are missing, that need more focus, or are going in the wrong direction
-* Extensions table does not look up to date.
+* Extensions table in DPC++ spec section does not look up to date

-  * need to follow-up: SYCL provisional has parallel reduce, missing
+  * oneAPI team to follow-up: e.g. SYCL provisional has parallel reduce but missing here
-  * the more we can say, "this is just SYCL" the better
+  * The more we can say: "this is just SYCL", the better

 * Want to know occupancy of kernels

-  * SYCL has mechanism for query, but what it queries is back-end specific

-* better solution for trivially copyable issues

-  * everything you capture needs to be trivially copyable
-  * usm shared memory is one way to deal with it
-  * implies destructor does not do anything specific
-  * need memcopyable
-  * example: tuple unlikely to be trivially copyable
-  * move construct to device, move construct back
-  * want to have know that says on device, don't do anything in destructor. not an issue for cuda/opencl
-  * Need follow-up meeting: This time next week.

-* static way to specify graphs of computations

-  * after data movement is optimized, only thing left is latencies
-  * can be 40% of latency
-  * streams/events not as effective as cuda graphs
-  * construct up front vs record/replay?

-    * Kokkos needs to be explicitly constructed
-    * explicit interface feels safer
-    * vulkan/cl have been looking at command lists
-    * level 0 has support for command lists
-    * some benefit for paramertizability
-    * timing of previous executions to guide allocation/placement

-* auto-tuning for tiling/nd-range/work group size

-  * using oneapi across GPU's/CPU's, do I have to write heuristics for every platform
-  * Kokkos has moved from heuristics to auto-tuning
-  * kokkos has auto feature that user lets kokkos choose parameters
-  * kernels can be called millions of time, auto-tuning in same run is not a big deal
-  * not just work group, controlling occupancy: run at lower occupancy to use less cache.
-2.5x speedup by reducing occupancy
-  * need hint for parallel for and query to know what happened
-  * hint from user about whether auto-tuning might be worthwhile

-    * building a graph is one hint
-    * hint about tuning parameter, does not change semantics, versus statements about barrier
-    * using property list
-    * lots of places where you hint

-* cooperative groups/barriers

-  * device barriers vs mpi-style every possibility
-  * kokkos not using because not sure it can be supported everywhere, and might not be faster than forcing kernel stop/start. latencies are problem and device runs at lower frequency.
-  * see going back to host is very expensive. wavefront algorithm.
-  * tried it for solvers, did not work
-  * prefer coarse-grain barriers because everything else will kill us

-* How to get more feedback on oneDPL, oneTBB?

-  * in this meeting or separate forum?
+  * Need to add the ability to set the global and local range in parallel_for range not nd_range, and perhaps also to assert no barriers in nd_range parallel_for.
+    Would this be harder for CPU?
+  * SYCL has mechanism for query, but what it queries is back-end specific - need to add something at the user level

+* Better solution for trivially copyable issues

+  * Everything you capture needs to be trivially copyable but implies destructor does not do anything specific
+  * Unified shared memory (USM) is one way to deal with it but it comes with penalties - need memcopyable solution
+  * Example: a tuple is unlikely to be trivially copyable
+  * Want the ability to have non-trivial destructors with byte-copyable objects
+  * Need follow-up meeting: this time next week

+* Static way to specify graphs of computations

+  * After data movement is optimized, only thing left is latencies

+    * Up to 40% latencies, in some cases

+  * What about streams/events?
+They're not as effective as CUDA graphs.
+  * Construct up front vs record/replay?

+    * In Kokkos, it needs to be explicitly constructed
+    * Having an explicit interface feels safer
+    * Vulkan/cl have been looking at command lists

+      * Level 0 has support for command lists

+    * Some benefit for paramertizability
+    * Would like to have timing of previous executions guide allocation/placement

+* Auto-tuning for tiling/nd-range/work group size

+  * Do I have to write heuristics for every platform when using oneAPI across GPU's/CPU's?
+  * Kokkos has moved from heuristics to auto-tuning, including an auto feature where users let Kokkos choose parameters
+  * Kernels can be called millions of time, auto-tuning in same run is not a big deal
+  * Not just work group, also want to control occupancy: run at lower occupancy to use less cache.
+Could achieve 2.5x speedup by reducing occupancy.
+  * Need a hint for parallel_for and query to know what happened
+  * Want hints from the user about whether auto-tuning might be worthwhile

+    * Building a graph is one hint
+    * Hint about tuning parameter, does not change semantics, versus statements about barrier
+    * Using property list
+    * Lots of places where you hint

+* Cooperative groups/barriers

+  * Considering device barriers vs mpi-style
+  * Kokkos is not using this because can't be sure it can be supported everywhere, and might not be faster than forcing a kernel stop/start.
+Latencies are also a problem and the device runs at lower frequency.
+  * Going back to host is very expensive.
+Could we use wavefront algorithm?
+  * Tried it for solvers, did not work
+  * Prefer coarse-grain barriers because everything else will not work for us

+* How can we get more feedback on oneDPL, oneTBB?

+  * Should we continue to discuss in this meeting or a separate forum?

 2020-09-23